This page was last updated on 16 December, 2021.

 – passengers returning via Angola to their country of residence;

-3. Passengers must have a printed negative COVID-19 RT-PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+3. Passengers must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Portuguese.

-– are subject to a COVID-19 rapid test upon arrival; and
+4. Passengers are subject to a COVID-19 rapid test upon arrival.

-– are subject to quarantine for 10 days.
+5. Passengers are subject to quarantine for 7 days.

-5. Residence permit, refugee cards, temporary stay visas and study visas issued by Angola which expired after 28 February 2020 are considered valid until 30 April 2021.
+6. Residence permits, refugee cards and temporary stay visas issued by Angola which expired after 28 February 2020 are considered valid.

 Detailed Tourist Information